digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/patterns.rst

 For example, suppose that you are writing Daml code to issue equity instruments, for which you want to use the template provided in Daml Finance.

+Your workflow would reference the
+:ref:`Equity implementation package <module-daml-finance-instrument-equity-instrument-69265>`
-Your workflow will reference Daml.Finance.Instrument.Equity 0.1.6 and at some point do a create Equity.Instrument with issuer = myParty, id = "MyCompany", .. to create the instrument.
+ v0.2.1 and at some point do a create Equity.Instrument with issuer = myParty, id = "MyCompany", .. to create the instrument.

-If the equity package gets updated to Daml.Finance.Instrument.Equity 0.1.7 and a new field is added to the instrument (or a choice is changed, or a new lifecycle event is added, …) then you are forced to upgrade your Daml code in order to use the new feature and will have to deal with upgrading multiple templates on the ledger.
+If the equity package gets updated to v0.2.2 and a new field is added to the instrument (or a choice is changed, or a new lifecycle event is added, …) then you are forced to upgrade your Daml code in order to use the new feature and will have to deal with upgrading multiple templates on the ledger.

-A safer approach is for your Daml code to only reference the Daml.Finance.Interface.Instrument.Equity package, which contains interface definitions and is updated less frequently.
+A safer approach is for your Daml code to only reference the :ref:`Equity interface package <module-daml-finance-interface-instrument-equity-instrument-13224>`, which contains interface definitions and is updated less frequently.

-However, you now need a way to create equity instruments without referencing Daml.Finance.Instrument.Equity in your main Daml workflow.
-To do this, you can setup a Script to run on ledger initialisation that will create a factory contract and cast it to the corresponding interface.
+However, you would now need a way to create equity instruments without referencing Daml.Finance.Instrument.Equity in your main Daml workflow.
+To do this, you can setup a Script to run a ledger initialisation that will create a factory contract and cast it to the corresponding interface.
 You can then use the factory in your main workflow code to create the instruments.

-When an upgraded instrument comes along, you will need to write code to archive the old factory and create the new one, in order to issue the new instruments.
-However, the Daml code for your workflow can in principle stay untouched.
+When an upgraded instrument comes along, you would need to write code to archive the old factory and create the new one, in order to issue the new instruments.
+However, the Daml code for your workflow could in principle stay untouched.

 For an example on where the Factory pattern is used, check out the :doc:`Getting Started <../tutorials/getting-started>` tutorials.